-You’ve heard the horror stories about identity theft destroying people’s credit, or worse.
-Although it’s sad such crimes are so common, there are ways you can protect yourself – and that doesn’t mean hiding your money under the mattress or making all purchases in cash.
+You’ve heard horror stories about identity theft destroying people’s credit, or worse.
+Although, sadly, such crimes are so common, there are ways to protect yourself – and that doesn’t mean hiding your money under the mattress or making all purchases in cash.
 Try these highly effective steps instead.

 1. Protect Your Social Security Number from Identity Theft